 - If you choose to use a piece of wood that you’ve found, consider trying to figure out what kind of energy that wood contains before you start using it.
 To do this, simply find a quiet minute to yourself and sit down with your new wand in both hands.
 Take a few deep breaths and then ASK the wand what energy it contains.
 Close your eyes and take note of what feelings come to you, as this will be the wand telling you what to use it for.
 Be open-minded and prepared to do a bit of interpreting here, as it may not be 100% clear straight away.
 You might think about food, which might mean that the wand in your hands is destined for kitchen witchery.

 - Cleanse the wand before you use it.
-The simplest way to do this is to light a smudge stick and pass the wand through the smoke a few times.
+The simplest way to do this is to light a smoke cleansing bundle and pass the wand through the smoke a few times.

 - If your wand is completely new and you don’t know where it’s been before it arrived to you, consider purifying it before you start.
 You can do this by bathing it in salt water and then passing it through a flame (obviously don’t pass it through flame if it has flammable parts on it).
 After you have done this, hold your wand in both hands and imagine your own energy as a bright white light flowing into the wand from your hands.
 Try and keep this stream of energy flowing for as long as you can.
 When you’ve charged your wand, say “With my energy, I charge you.
 I will use you only for good.
 So mote it be”.

 You can use your wand for a multitude of things.
 Some of the more common are: